 The following options provide information about entry requirements for the respective destination countries:

-- For all passengers worldwide: It is possible to enquire about entry requirements at the embassy or consulate of the destination country in question.
+- For all passengers anywhere in the world: it is possible to enquire about entry requirements at the embassy or consulate of the destination country concerned.

-- For German citizens on the pages of the Federal Foreign Office
+- German citizens can find information on the website of the Federal Foreign Office

 Please note that visa, transit and entry requirements are specific to each country and can change at short notice.